A

 • Rate-regulated natural gas distribution services.

-• Customer energy-efficiency programs.
+• Natural gas energy-efficiency programs.

 Market Dynamics: